alexmojaki/snoop/README.md

 - Instead of `snoop(thread_info=True)`, write `install(columns='time thread thread_ident')`.
 - Instead of the environment variable `PYSNOOPER_DISABLED`, use `install(enabled=False)`.
 - Instead of using `custom_repr`, see [`watch_extras`](#watch_extras) and [Customising the display of variables](#customising-the-display-of-variables).

+If you're not sure if it's worth using `snoop` instead of `PySnooper`, [read the comparison here](https://github.com/alexmojaki/snoop/wiki/Comparison-to-PySnooper).

 ## Advanced usage